aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/kernel-filters/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The Emboss image effect emphasizes brightness and shading differences, adjusting pixel values based on intensity variations with neighboring pixels.
-This enhances edges and contours, creating a three-dimensional appearance that simulates the image being embossed from the surface.
+The Emboss image effect focuses on accentuating disparities in brightness and shading, altering pixel values according to intensity variations with nearby pixels.
+This augmentation amplifies edges and contours, generating a 3D visual effect that mimics the image appearing embossed from the surface.
 </p>

 <a href="./emboss-filter/">Emboss Filter Example</a>